polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 ## Introduction

 Rust macro is a way of writing code that writes code, also called metaprogramming.
-It is useful for reducing the amount of code one have to write and maintain.
+It is useful for reducing the amount of code one has to write and maintain.
 Macro also helps create domain specific language (DSL) by abstracting out some implementation details and defining its own rules and logics.

 In Substrate runtime development context, this helps runtime engineers to focus on the runtime logics and forget about details such as how the on-chain variables need to be encoded and decoded.
 That's why we frequently leverage these macros to simplify runtime development effort once the intent is made known via the succinct statements in macros.
-But the downside is that sometimes developers may encounter error messages of new structs or types that seems to come out of nowhare, but actually as a result of how the macros creating new types and interacting with contents inside.
+But the downside is that sometimes developers may encounter error messages of new structs or types that seem to come out of nowhere, but actually as a result of how the macros create new types and interact with contents inside.

-The purpose of this article is to give a basic overview of macros, and detail some Substrate macros that runtime engineers deploy.
+The purpose of this article is to give a basic overview of macros, specifically how Substrate macros can be deployed.

 ## Macro Basics